 Benefits of Exercise Bikes

 When practiced regularly, exercise bikes and other types of cardio are excellent for lowering your chance of developing major illnesses and enhancing your level of cardiovascular fitness.
-However, the advantages of exercise bikes go well beyond just improving body composition, according to competitive triathlete and GGR senior staff writer Amanda Capritto.
+However, the advantages of exercise bikes go well beyond just improving body composition, according to competitive triathlete and former GGR senior staff writer Amanda Capritto.

 Using an exercise bike on a regular basis has a number of advantages that can improve your general health and fitness.
 Exercise on a stationary bike might also assist you with reducing body fat, building lower body strength, promoting weight loss, burning calories, strengthening your core, and also has mental health benefits.